MB1151/attention_is_all_you_need/README.md

 There are several great existing implementations of the *Attention Is All You Need* paper.
 I used some of these resources to understand the implementation and make my own version.

 - <u>[Blog](https://nlp.seas.harvard.edu/annotated-transformer/)</u> gives a very detailed explanation of the model implementation &rarr; *By Harvard team*
-    * I picked the core model implementation from this blog, ran pieces of it in my Jupiter notebooks (uploaded to this repo), explained every single line of code and used it in my final implementation.
+    * I copied the core model implementation from this blog, ran pieces of it in my Jupiter notebooks (uploaded to this repo), explained every single line of code and used it in my final implementation.
 Made changes whenever necessary to suit my repository.
     * This is an excellent resource but not very beginner friendly and takes considerable effort to understand the code.
 - <u>[Github Repo](https://github.com/gordicaleksa/pytorch-original-transformer)</u> is useful to understand some of the implementation aspects related to the training and inference &rarr; *By Aleksa Gordic*